Embedded-Linux-Developement/Automatic-Water-Purifier/README.md

-# Digital-UV-sterilizer
+#Automatic Water Purifier
-Develop SW for Control system required for UV lamp based on user input for UV sterilizer.
+Develop SW for Control system required for Automatic Water Purifier for Home Use using ESP 32.